Flag of Moravia: Modern age

+In Ludvík Ritter’s Pocket Dictionary of Journalism and Conversation (Kapesní slovníček novinářský a konversační), published in 1851, the following is stated regarding the colors of cockades: "A cockade is a rosette or round bow on a hat or coat, by which a certain sentiment, nationality, unity, congregation, etc., is distinguished.
+When women wear them, they put them in their hair or on their breasts.
+The cockades of the various political creeds of 1848 are well known, especially those of the Slavic, red-white-blue, then black-red-yellow parties of Germany, and their multiple disputes.
+The imperial Austrian one, which the army wears in our country, is black and yellow, the Bohemian and Polish white and red, the Moravian or even Bohemian-Moravian, then the South Slavic, like the Slavic one.
+The Ruthenian is yellow-blue, the Hungarian and the revolutionary Polish red-white-green, the Prussian black-white, etc. In Prague, since 1849, all cockades have been forbidden to private persons without distinction.".

+The Czechoslovak Republic restored the white or silver color to the Moravian coat of arms (Act No. 252/1920).
+Provincial flags are not regulated by subsequent legislation (Act no. 269/1936, Law no. 222/1939, no. 163/1960, and now valid Acts no. 3/1993 Coll., No. 352/2001 Coll.).

 Today, a yellow-red bicolour is sometimes used as the flag of Moravia, especially by some Moravian parties, associations and other organizations.
-The yellow-red bicolour has been used along with other bicolours and tricolours since the second half of 19th century, according to certain authors (L. E. Havlík, M. Hlinomaz).
+The yellow-red bicolour has been used along with other bicolours and tricolours since the second half of 19th century, according to certain authors (Lubomír Emil Havlík, Milan Hlinomaz).

 Hereinafter referred to as Morava: k státoprávnímu postavení země v průběhu věků.
-As stated by M. Hlinomaz:
+As stated by Milan Hlinomaz:

 Zdá se, že žlutočervený prapor, logicky odvozený od sněmem v roce 1848 přijaté formy šachování moravské orlice, nesl oficiální posvěcení úřady a pro svou podobnost s říšskou vlajkou, i sympatie moravského obyvatelstva německé národnosti.

 The historian Ivan Štarha argues that Moravia was never awarded the flag.

 To today's yellow-red bicolour is sometimes added the provincial coat of arms with a red-gold checquered eagle.

 The red-gold checquered eagle variant was introduced in 2007, and was recommended by some members and supporters of the Moravian National Community to avoid a possible misidentification with other flags, for example the flag of the capital city Prague, which also consists of yellow and red horizontal stripes.
 This option is criticized by some Bohemian (Czech) nationalist experts.

-Both of these versions, however, have been criticized by certain experts approached by the media (specifically historian M. Řepa, vexillologist K. Müller, and heraldist Jiří Louda).
+Both of these versions, however, have been criticized by certain experts approached by the media (specifically historian Milan Řepa, vexillologist Karel Müller, and heraldist Jiří Louda).

 The appearance of the flag has been a subject of discussion for more than 100 years.
 One variant consists of two bars, a yellow bar in the upper half, and a red bar in the lower half.